trankimtung/aws-llmops-workshop/docs/part-01/50-building-a-cicd-pipeline.md

 3. Make sure to save the `toolchain.py` file.

-After all additions, the `ToolChainStack` class should look like:
+After all additions, your `ToolChainStack` class should look like:

 ![](../img/toolchain-stack.png)